HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 How to make Strawberry Mango Sumer Salsa

-Turning the mango 180-degrees, hold the fruit at the top while slicing the other half off from the pit.
+Turning the mango 180 degrees, hold the fruit at the top while slicing the other half off from the pit.
 Discard the pit.

-With the remaining halves, cut lines vertically through the fruit side of each mango half without cutting through the skin, be careful as you cut to keep your fingers out of the knife’s way.
+With the remaining halves, cut lines vertically through the fruit side of each mango half without cutting through the skin.
+Be careful as you cut to keep your fingers out of the knife’s way.
 Turn each half so that the vertical lines are now horizontal.
 Cut lines again through the mango vertically without cutting through the skin.
 You will end up with grid-like cuts in each mango half.

 Next, wash the jalapeno under cold water, cut off the stem, and slice lengthwise.
 Using the tip of a sharp knife, scrape out the seeds and any membrane holding the seeds in place, working from the bottom to the top of the pepper.
-Alternatively, you may use a spoon to scrape out the seeds and fibrous membrane.
+Alternatively, you may use a spoon to scrape the seeds and fibrous membrane.

 Cut each jalapeno half into julienne strips, then turn and finely dice before adding to the bowl.